riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 ### Turn off everything but the essentials while code is running

 To improve performance for VBA macros, explicitly turn off the functionality that is not required while your code executes.
-Often, one recalculation or one redraw after your code runs is all that is necessary, and can improve performance.
+Often, one recalculation or one redraw after your code runs is all that is necessary and can improve performance.
 After your code executes, restore the functionality to its original state.

 The following functionality can usually be turned off while your VBA macro executes: